sanderginn/dotfiles-old/README.md

   UseKeychain yes
   IdentityFile ~/.ssh/id_rsa
 ```
 4. Add your SSH private key to the ssh-agent and store your passphrase in the keychain

 `$ ssh-add -K ~/.ssh/id_rsa`

-5. Copy to add to GitHub account
+5. Copy to add to Git provider accounts

 `$ pbcopy < ~/.ssh/id_rsa.pub`